 Illinois Monetary Awards Program (MAP) Grant

 Illinois Monetary Awards Program (MAP) Grant—This program provides over $4 million annually to Millikin Students.
 The grant assists Illinois residents who attend Illinois postsecondary institutions.
 Eligibility is determined by the Illinois Student Assistance Commission (ISAC) based on FAFSA information and a prescribed formula set annually.
 For maximum award eligibility, a student must be enrolled in 15 credit hours.
 The award will be adjusted if the student is enrolled in less than 15 credit hours.
-The maximum award for 2013-14 is $4,720.
+The maximum award for 2013-14 and 2014-15 is $4,720.